Tattenhoe: Howe Park Wood

 The district contains Howe Park Wood, a Site of Special Scientific Interest of about 24 ha.
 It is one of England's few remaining primeval woodlands (though certainly coppiced) and home to a wide variety of wildlife, notably Odonata.

 Civil parish and city council ward

 Tattenhoe is in the modern civil parish of Shenley Brook End and gives its name to a ward of Milton Keynes City Council.
 As of May 2022, the Local Councillors for the Tattenhoe Ward are Cllr James Lancaster (Lab), Cllr Manish Verma (Con) and Cllr Shazna Muzammil (Con).
+As of 2025, for the first time since the Ward's creation, a sitting Councillor became the Mayor of Milton Keynes with Cllr James Lancaster during 2025/26.

 In 1971 the civil parish of Tattenhoe had a population of 10.
 On 1 April 1974 the parish was abolished and merged with Shenley Brook End and Whaddon.